White Snow, White Sand, Cotton, Cold Foam & more…

 UNDERTONES: Cotton has a very muted cream undertone (toned-down yellow).

-When it comes to Cotton, while it has some colour preferences and can shrink in the wash, it’s MORE about its flexibility with PRODUCTS.
+When it comes to Cotton, while it has some color preferences and can shrink in the wash, it’s MORE about its flexibility with PRODUCTS.
 Many homes (kitchens in particular) can’t handle true or bright whites due to their existing finishes.
-Cotton is a colour that can bridge the gap between rooms that can’t handle a TRUE white, and homeowners who don’t want a white that’s too creamy/yellow.
+Cotton is a color that can bridge the gap between rooms that can’t handle a TRUE white, and homeowners who don’t want a white that’s too creamy/yellow.

-As for colour preferences in particular…
+As for color preferences in particular…

 - Cotton even does okay with some of the stormier, muted grays, such as Sherwin Williams Silverplate and Tinsmith.